AppIterate/docs/docs/android.md

 * `APP_KEY`: Retrieve your application key from the
 <a href="http://dashboard.appiterate.com" target="_blank">dashboard</a>
-* debug: set this to 'true' during development and 'false' for production
+* `debug`: set this to 'true' during development and 'false' for production
-* variables: variables you will use for DDT testing
+* `variables`: variables you will use for DDT testing

 ### Adding Required Permission in AndroidManifest.xml